nazunalika/linux-guide-and-hints/docs/el/pxeboot.md

 Let's make our initial net directories and ensure the selinux contexts are correct.

+!!! note "Secure Boot"
+    Secure Boot does not work with the default files provided.
+You will need to obtain the `shimx64.efi` or `shim.efi` file from your distribution's shim-{x64,aa64} package.

 ``` bash
 % grub2-mknetdir --net-directory /var/lib/tftpboot/
 Netboot directory for i386-pc created.
 Configure your DHCP server to point to /srv/tftp/boot/grub2/i386-pc/core.0